-Cell Therapy have gained significant attention in the overall biopharmaceutical industry.
-The personalized nature of these treatment options render them highly specific and, according to a number of clinical studies, safe and efficacious.
+Cell Therapy Manufacturing market has gained significant attention in the overall biopharmaceutical industry.
+The personalized nature of these cell therapies options render them highly specific and, according to a number of clinical studies, safe and efficacious.
 Around 20 such therapies have been approved so far; recent approvals include Alofisel® (2018), YESCARTA® (2017) and Kymriah® (2017).
-It is also worth highlighting that over 500 cell-based therapy candidates are in different stages of clinical development and are being evaluated in more than 1,000 active clinical studies across various regions of the globe.
-The growing number of cell therapy candidates, coupled to their rapid progression through various phases of clinical development, continues to create an increasing demand for facilities that offer manufacturing services for these complex therapies.
+It is also worth highlighting that over 500 therapy candidates are in different stages of clinical development by cell therapy manufacturing companies and are being evaluated in more than 1,000 active clinical studies across various regions of the globe.
+The growing number of cell therapy candidates, coupled to their rapid progression through various phases of clinical development, continues to create an increasing demand for facilities that offer cell therapy manufacturing services for these complex therapies.

-The competitive landscape features the presence of industry and non-industry players, having the capability to produce various types of cell therapies at different scales of operation
+The competitive landscape features the presence of industry and non-industry players, having the capability to produce various types of cell therapies including CAR T cell therapy at different scales of operation

 Over 150 partnerships indicate an increasing activity in this domain; players are actively entering into collaborations focused on diverse types of cell therapies